 Drafts is also a great app to use when writing in TaskPaper.
 In a nutshell, TaskPaper is a text-based way of defining projects and actions.
 Drafts provides syntax formatting to make this text easier to read.
 And when TaskPaper text is sent from Drafts to OmniFocus, OmniFocus creates projects and actions, applying the appropriate settings for things like due dates, defer dates, and flags.
 This, combined with actions, makes Drafts a great place to store OmniFocus project templates.

 Drafts can also be a convenient place to keep notes about your OmniFocus actions and projects.
 Each Draft has a unique URL, making it easy to link an OmniFocus task to a specific Draft.
 You can also store OmniFocus links in Drafts, making it quick and convenient to access the OmniFocus projects, actions, action groups, perspectives, or tags associated with the Draft.

 - Drafts Action Directory – This growing directory contains a collection of actions created both by Agile Tortoise and Drafts users, including many actions specific to OmniFocus.

 - Automation Orchard — Drafts is prominently featured on Rose Orchard’s Automation Orchard website.
 You’ll find an extensive library of tips, use cases, and tutorials.

 - Drafts Field Video Guide – David Sparks (aka MacSparky) offers a free Drafts Video Field Guide to help you get started with Drafts and make good use of its free and paid features.

-- ScreenCastsOnline Tutorials – ScreenCastsOnline contains hundreds of tutorials for Mac, iOS and web apps, including detailed tutorials to help you get the most out of Drafts.
+- ScreenCastsOnline Tutorials – ScreenCastsOnline contains hundreds of tutorials for Mac, iPhone/iPad, and web apps, including detailed tutorials to help you get the most out of Drafts.